 Many IVF centers offer genetic screening of embryos to all patients to improve the odds of a healthy pregnancy and baby.
 In this type of screening, embryos are checked for chromosome problems.
 Chromosomes are inside cells and contain the DNA, which is the blueprint for how a body grows, develops, and functions.
 Changes in the number of chromosomes, called aneuploidy, can cause problems with development, which may cause miscarriage or lead to severe learning problems or physical birth defects in a live born child.

 If someone with a known inherited condition in his or her family wants to avoid having a child with that condition, IVF combined with genetic testing of embryos might be an option.
 The IVF clinic will need to know in advance what the condition is to determine if PGT is available.
 The two forms of inherited conditions that can currently be identified are disorders caused by changes in single genes or developmental problems caused by a rearrangement of chromosomes.
-DNA Navigators from Mainstream Genomics can help decide whether this type of testing is appropriate.
+Family Screens from Mainstream Genomics can help decide whether this type of testing is appropriate.